GhostKato/server-messenger/README.md

   - `POST /auth/login` — user authorization.
   - `POST /auth/logout` — log out of your account.
   - `POST /auth/refresh` — session update.
-  - `POST /auth/send-reset-email` — sending mail for password reset.
-  - `POST /auth/reset-pwd` — sending a new password.

 - Roouts for performing basic operations with messages, such as: sending a message, receiving a list of messages, updating a message, deleting a message.